NormanLo4319/R_Advance_Analytics_and_Graphics/README.md

 ## Index:
 ### Section 1: Applying dplyr Package to Increase Efficiency
-[dplyr](https://dplyr.tidyverse.org/) package is based on plyr package, developed by [Hadley Wickham](http://hadley.nz/).
+[dplyr](https://dplyr.tidyverse.org/) package is rooted from the plyr package, developed by [Hadley Wickham](http://hadley.nz/).
 The package starts with "d" to emphasize the use on "data.frame".
 For "list" and "vector", it will be handled by a separated package "purrr", which will be covered in section 2.
-It worth to note that the dplyr package has significantly improved the efficiency and computational speed for R users.
-It also offers a better readability coding logic for average R users, especially people who are already fimilar with database query language.
+It is worth to note that the dplyr package has significantly improved the efficiency and computational speed for R users.
+It also offers a better readability coding logic for the average R users, especially people who are already fimilar with database query language.
 - 1.1: tbl Object & data.frame
 - 1.2: Select
 - 1.3: Partial Match